Home » Blog » Asia » Myanmar » The Ultimate Myanmar Packing List: What To Wear

 • Mosquito Net: Because they will be coming!

-• Microfiber travel towel: Even if you accommodation provides you with a towel, you will most likely need one anyway!
+• Microfiber travel towel: Even if your accommodation provides you with a towel, you will most likely need one anyway!
 To shelter from rain, dry off dirty and wet feet, wipe sweat or to use as a blanket on the bus.

 Shwedagon in Myanmar